tsb-buchanan/OF_USERGROUP/README.md

     >
 ```

 Now add modifiedmykOmegaSST the same way as mykOmegaSST in myTurbulentTransportModels.C (see previous section).
-Before we compile, we need to make the compiler aware that we have done modifications.
-The reason for this is that we did not modify any file that is listed in Make/files.
-We use the touch command to change the time-stamp of that file, so that the compiler will compile.
+Before we compile, we need to make the compiler aware that we have made modifications.
+The reason for this is that we did not modify any file listed in Make/files.
+We use the touch command to change the time stamp of that file so that the compiler will compile.
 ```bash
 cd $WM_PROJECT_USER_DIR/src/TurbulenceModels/incompressible
 wmakeLnInclude -u ../turbulenceModels